ShaneTracey7/tweeter/README.md

 Users can comment, like, or retweet any posts they like in a way to communicate to others publicly.

 Following:
 Users can follow their friends and accounts they find interesting.
-Posts from these accounts will populate their feed.
+Posts from these accounts will populate their following feed.

 Direct Messaging:
 Users can communicate with others more privately, through direct messages.